-Students will have their induction week beginning 17th September 2018.
+Students will have their induction week beginning on 21st September 2020.
 The induction week, as well as general registration and enrolment activities, will also include the first lectures of the courses syllabus for all modules.
 It is imperative students attend the induction week as this is the foundation of teaching for the year as a whole.
 Course materials (lectures and tutorials) will be provided during the induction week also.

 If you would like to start preparing for the GDL, a good general introduction would be to read: